 - Slowly lower your body back down and repeat.

 There you have it!
-Seven no equipment bicep workout exercise ready to go to start to boost that arm size!
+Seven no equipment bicep workout exercises ready to go to start to boost that arm size!

-If you want to learn more about how to build muscle fast, check out our muscle-building guide here.
+If you want to learn more about how to build muscle fast, read our muscle building guide here.

 - 1Hedayatpour, N., & Falla, D. (2015).
 Physiological and Neural Adaptations to Eccentric Exercise: Mechanisms and Considerations for Training.
 BioMed Research International, 2015, 1–7. https://doi.org/10.1155/2015/193741